Exterior of Melbourne Shrine of Remembrance

 Up on the Balcony

-There is a lift to access the second level, but to reach the third level, the Balcony, you must tackle a stairway of 68 steps.
-The climb is worth it, the 360-degree outlook affords panoramic views of Victoria’s capital from a unique perspective.
+Climbing the 68 steps is worth it, the 360-degree outlook affords panoramic views of Victoria’s capital from a unique perspective

 A Reflective Melbourne Outing